GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-11 22:14:07 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-11 22:23:01 IST

 Current Weather in Coimbatore:
-Temperature: 24.41 °C
+Temperature: 25.88 °C
-Condition: light rain
+Condition: mist